Throgs Neck Bridge: Later years

 The Throgs Neck Bridge's deck was renovated in 1983.
-That July, the MTA initially signed a contract to use steel imported from Japan and South Korea, around the same time that Governor Mario Cuomo signed a "Buy American" law giving preference to American steel.
+That July, the MTA initially signed a contract to use steel imported from Japan and South Korea, around the same time that Governor Mario Cuomo signed a "Buy American" law (not to be confused with the federal "Buy America" provision) giving preference to American steel.
 The contract was controversial because, although importing Asian steel would have been $3.5 million cheaper than buying American steel, it would have also disadvantaged American workers.
 Subsequently, Cuomo tried to get the MTA to reverse its decision.
 In September 1983, Cuomo signed an executive order mandating the use of American steel, and the MTA narrowly voted to reverse its prior decision.

 The construction of the Throgs Neck Bridge's Queens approaches bisected Clearview Park (renamed Little Bay Park in 1973), which had been established by the New York City Department of Parks and Recreation in 1950.
 The park's athletic fields received a $666,000 refurbishment in 1998, and a bicycle path and roller hockey rink were installed in 1999 at a cost of $1.2 million.

 After a June 2005 inspection of the Throgs Neck Bridge, damage was found on the approach viaducts.
 The damage was found to be more severe away from the median barrier.
 As a result, heavy trucks carrying over 40 tons were permitted to use the bridge only between 11:00 p.m. and 5:00 a.m., when traffic was lightest.
 The program was canceled in 2007, and overweight vehicles were only allowed to use the bridge with a special permit.
 As of 2018, heavy trucks carrying less than 40 ST, as well as selected heavy trucks carrying more than 40 tons with permits, may use the Throgs Neck Bridge; all other trucks are restricted.
 In 2019, the MTA announced that it would replace the concrete deck with a steel deck as part of a $336 million project.
 Work on replacing the deck began in September 2020.
 Five of the bridge's six lanes remained open for the duration of the project.
 The MTA installed a movable barrier, providing three lanes in the peak direction during weekday rush hours (toward the Bronx in the morning and toward Queens in the afternoon).